 Displays the New Folder dialog box.
 Use this option to create a new child folder under the folder selected in the Look in drop-down list box.

 Provides options for arranging and viewing the contents of the item selected in the Views drop-down list box.

-- Select to display the name, size, type, and last-modified date of files, folders, and other items in a list format.
+Displays the name, size, type, and last-modified date of files and folders in a list format.
 To sort by a particular detail, click its column header.

-Use to select a tool to apply to the item selected in the content pane
+Select a tool to apply to the item selected in the contents pane.

 Deletes the selected file or folder from storage.

 Prints the selected file.

 - Add to "My Places"

 Adds the folder to the shortcuts on the My Places bar, to the left of the files and folders list.